Argument from the GENUS

 You have to pay the tax on chickens and geese.

-Conclusion: So not on ducks.
+Conclusion: Not on ducks.

 Unless the legislator’s intention is invoked.

-Fixed concrete barbecue
+Fixed concrete grill

-Warning!
+Caution!
 Do not use alcohol, gasoline or similar liquids to light or reactivate the fire.

-[1] Quoted after www.un.org/en/universal-declaration-human-rights/ (01-07-2017)
+[2] Quoted from www.un.org/en/universal-declaration-human-rights/ (01-07-2017)